 How can you manage the spread to get the best out of your trading?
 Meaning, what are the steps you can take to minimize the spread and lower your costs.

-First what you can do is to find the broker who can give you the lowest spread.
-If you minimize the spread on all Forex pair or at least on the ones you will trade, then you will minimize the cost.
+First what you can do is to find the best broker who can give you the lowest spread.
+If you minimize the spread on all Forex pairs or at least on the ones you will trade, then you will minimize the cost.

 Second step you can do to minimize the spread and costs is to select the pair with lowest spread.
 Do not trade exotic, cross or minor currency pairs.
 That way you will minimize the spread under 2 pips.

 All major pairs, mostly, have the spread lower than 2 pips.
 Any minor or exotic pair will have spread from 3 or more pips.

 By paying attention on these two steps, broker and currency pair, you will manage your risk exposure and you will minimize your costs.

 What Affects a Spread in Forex

 Forex spread have several factors that can have an influence on it.
 Those are news that can bring high volatility in the market which can cause the spread to widen.